Gordonby/aksc-petclinic/README.md

 Rather than use publicly hosted docker images, we will import them into an Azure Container Registry where they can be scanned by Microsoft Defender before being used in Kubernetes.

+### AKS

+The AKS Construction Set is being leveraged to deploy a secure cluster in a simple way.

 ## The bicep

 TODO: Diagram